 It’s normal.
 Finally, realize that feeling blah and being blah isn’t the end of the world, that they’re just feelings.
 Show yourself grace and gentleness.
 Remind yourself that Spring will come again and this season will pass.
 And if it doesn’t or if you think it’s more than just the winter blues, consult your doctor for a check-up and make an appointment to talk with a counselor.

-If this post encouraged you, check out You're Going to Make It Through for an added boost of support.
+If this post encouraged you, check out You’re Going to Make It Through for an added boost of support, or join Hope & Healing, my private Facebook group for women.